Fanny-Yuan/AMLS_II_Monet_style_transfer/README.md

 # AMLS2_CycleGAN

 This code is for the final project of ELEL0135_AMLS2.
-This project works for a style transform task using CycleGAN, aiming to transform a photo to a painting with style of Monet.
+This project works for a style transfer task using CycleGAN, aiming to transform a photo to a painting with style of Monet.

 ## Set up